 Have you ever tried one of those lovely summer evening strolls in the Netherlands?
 There you are, just strolling calmly along the sidewalk, and suddenly your gaze drifts to the right.

-It wasn’t even your fault, you accidentally looked, you didn’t mean to look in.
-Good curtains are just something that the Netherlands doesn’t have, but definitely needs — to avoid more such awkward encounters.
+Good curtains are just something that the Netherlands doesn’t have, but definitely needs if we’re ever to avoid more such awkward encounters.

 3. Delicious Dutch cuisine

-Yes, Dutch food does exist, but is a plethora of fried snacks and glorified mashed potatoes really worth celebrating?
-Wouldn’t it be nice if the Dutch had good food to call their own?
+Yes, Dutch food does exist, but is the cornucopia of fried snacks and glorified mashed potatoes really a claim to fame?

 It’s not as though there is a lack of ingredients.
 The Dutch are some of the world’s most renowned experts when it comes to growing with greenhouse technology.
-Not to mention they have no issue producing high-quality meat and fish as well.
+Not to mention they have no issue producing high-quality meat and fish.

-It’s not as though they hate it, of course, and there are plenty of exceptions — but the love for food just isn’t as ingrained in the Dutch.
+To be fair, it’s not as though they have no tastebuds, and there are plenty of exceptions — but a love for food just isn’t as ingrained in the Dutch.

-It’s not too strange to see a Dutchie bring their own sandwich to work and eat it in 10 minutes before continuing work either. 🥪
+It’s not too strange to see a Dutchie bring their own sandwich to work (consisting of nothing but bread and cheese). 🥪

 4. A good men’s football team

 I’m super happy with the state of Dutch football.
-Well… women’s football, that is.
+Well… the women’s team, that is.
 Nothing to complain about there.
 Let’s keep that up.

 But when it comes to the men…well, let’s just say it seems that a good men’s football team is just another thing that the Netherlands doesn’t have. ⚽️

-Even though they got pretty far in the World Cup in 2022, the Dutch football women are doing much better.
+Though the men’s team have qualified for the 2026 FIFA world cup, the Dutch football women have historically done much better overall.
 Let’s not forget when a Dutch female player was named FIFA’s Best Women’s Goalkeeper in 2019.

 5. Toilets with leg space